 Table 7-2.
-Troubleshooting
+Troubleshooting Chart

-SYMPTOM REMEDY LED Display Does Not Light Up When Controller Is Powered BAT + and BAT - leads are reversed.
+Symptom LED Display Does Not Light Up When Controller is Powered Unable to Modify Parameters Solution BAT + and BAT - leads are reversed.
 Check wiring.
 Battery voltage too low.
+Should measure between 9 and 30 Vdd Controller is defective.
+Replace it.
+The parameter's value is the maximum value allowed.
+Light Up When Controller is Powered Unable to Modify Battery voltage too low.
 Should measure between 9 and 30 Vdc Controller is defective.
 Replace it.
-Unable to Modify Parameters The parameter's value is the maximum value allowed.
-The parameter's value is the minimum value allowed.
+The parameter's value is the maximum value allowed. is Powered Controller is defective.
+Replace it.
+Unable to Modify The parameter's value is the maximum value allowed.
+Unable to Modify The parameter's value is the maximum value allowed. · The parameter's value is the minimum value allowed.
 A display code is active.
-Refer to the Display Codes section above.
+Refer to the Display Codes section about ve.
 Password protection is enabled.
 Enter Password.
 Keypad failure, replace unit.
 Engine Does Not Start Actuator leads not connected or shorted.
 No fuel source.
 Turn on fuel source.
 Battery voltage is low.
 Charge or replace the battery.
 Set speed is lower than crank speed.
 Increase the set speed.
 Startup Rate setting is too low.
-The target speed ramps up too slow.
-Startup Limit is too low, limiting the actuator drive signal too much.
+The target speed ramps up too s low.
+Startup Limit is too low, limiting the actuator drive signal too mu ch.
 Is the MPU speed signal present?
-It should read 2.0 VRMS minimum.
-Adjust magnetic pickup (MPU) gap.
-Try reversing the MPU leads.
-If a speed signal is present, measure actuator output duty cycle.
-If not greater than 5%, then restore all parameter values to factory default settings and crank the engine again.
-Engine Overspeeds at Startup Increase the Proportional value.
-Increase the appropriate OVG (overall gain) value.
+It should read 2.0 VRMS min Adjust magnetic pickup (MPU) gap.
+Try reversing the MPU lead If a speed signal is present, measure actuator output duty cycle If not greater than 5%, then restore all parameter values to factor default settings and crank the engine again.
+Engine Overspeeds at Increase the Proportional value.
+Startup Increase the appropriate OVG (overall gain) value.
 Use the Startup Limit.
 Decrease the Startup Ramp Rate.